What are Late Payment Fees and Reminders?

 You're able to send up to three Late Payment Reminders which are only sent to the primary Client (secondary Clients do not receive these reminder emails).
 These reminders can be sent at customizable intervals, x-number of days after the Invoice Due Date:

 Clicking on the icon with three circles and lines will give you the option to enter a personal message to your Client.

-Note: Late Payment Reminders won't send retroactively for any Reminders where the number of days has already passed on an Invoice's Due Date.
+- Late Payment Reminders won't send retroactively for any Reminders where the number of days has already passed on an Invoice's Due Date

 Late Payment Fees

-When it comes to Late Fees, you're able to either add a Percentage of the Invoice value, or a Flat Fee, x-number of days after the Due Date.
+When it comes to Late Fees, on a brand new Invoice, you're able to either add a Percentage of the Invoice value, or a Flat Fee, x-number of days after the Due Date, which will be applied once.
 The Late fee is calculated based off the Subtotal of the Invoice (before Taxes).
 You also have the option to apply Taxes to the Late Fee if necessary.